spacebanana420/tanuki/doc/recorder.md

 x264rgb is x264 but uses the RGB color format, producing color that is faithful to your game's original image.

+QSV encodes in H.264, just like x264, but it's a hardware encoder for Intel GPUs.
+Encoding speed is extremely fast compared to CPU-based encoders, although it doesn't support RGB or lossless encoding.

 Utvideo is a lossless intraframe codec.
 Encoding speed is somewhere around x264 ultrafast.
 Utvideo is much faster to decode (good for video editing), although it produces **significantly** large files.

 MJPEg is a lossy intraframe encoder that implements JPEG image encoding in video.
 Encoding speed is probably faster than utvideo and x264 ultrafast.
 File size is reasonable.
 Decoding speed is very fast, like utvideo.